Chicago police shoot man during domestic incident

-CHICAGO (WLS) --Chicago police shot a man who was allegedly attacking a women early Saturday in the Gresham neighborhood, police said.
+CHICAGO (WLS) --Chicago police shot a man who was allegedly attacking a woman early Saturday in the Gresham neighborhood, police said.

 The incident occurred at about 5:40 a.m. in the 7600-block of South Ada, police said.